simon-stahlberg/mimir/python/README.md

 # Python Bindings Design Strategy

-For efficiency and correctness reasons we follow two design principles:
+For efficiency and correctness reasons, we follow two design principles:

+1. One-to-one-mapping:

-1. For every C++ type, there must be corresponding Python type, e.g., C++ `StateList` <=> Python `StateList`.
-We specifically disallow type casters because they are an ad-hoc solution that strictly require copying.
+Every C++ type must have a corresponding Python type, e.g., C++ `StateList` <=> Python `StateList`.
+We discourage type casters because they strictly copy back and forth.

+2. Emulating const-semantics:

-2. For every mutable C++ type `T`, there must be two corresponding Python types `T` and `ImmutableT`.
-This should be done by providing a binding for `PyImmutable<T>` with name `ImmutableT`.
-The binding for `PyImmutable<T>` should only contain access to const methods.
-Now, when returning a const reference to an mutable type `T`, we can simply wrap it into `PyImmutable<T>` to restrict the python user interface toward immutability.
-An alternative way is simply copying such that mutation does not modify internal data but it is much less efficient.
+Every C++ type `T` with functions that mutate the object must have two corresponding Python types, `T` and `ImmutableT`.
+This should be done by providing a bindings for `T` with the name `T` and `PyImmutable<T>` with the name `ImmutableT`.
+The binding of `T` contains all functions and the binding for `PyImmutable<T>` must only contain const methods.
+Therefore, `PyImmutable<T>` restricts the interface and we can simply wrap return values when returning `const T&`.

 # Open tasks

-- Create template machinary needed to emulate const correctness using `PyImmutable<T>`
+- Create template machinery needed to emulate const correctness using `PyImmutable<T>`.